CSharpAnalyzers/ExceptionalReSharper/README.md

 Open the menu ReSharper / Options... / Exceptional to configure the extension.

-Check out the extension in the ReSharper plugin gallery:
+Check out the extension in the ReSharper plugin gallery (targets the latest R# version):

 - [Exceptional for ReSharper](https://resharper-plugins.jetbrains.com/packages/ExceptionalDevs.Exceptional/)